lablup/backend.ai-docs-webui/docs/sessions_all/sessions_all.rst

 How to add preopen ports before creating a session
 --------------------------------------------------

-Backend.AI supports preopen ports setting at container startup.
+GPU Platform supports preopen ports setting at container startup.
 When using this feature, there is no need to build separate images when you want to expose the serving port.

 To add preopen ports, simply enter multiple values separated by either a comma (,) or a space.